stephen-cohen/qqual/README.md

 The program finishes quickly - it takes about 1 second to run for a 100 Mbase assembly.

 # Installation
-There is a generic Makefile, so it can be installed via:
+There is a generic Makefile, so it can be compiled with the following commands:

     git clone https://github.com/stephen-cohen/qqual
     cd qqual